Birth Control Pill

 • Acid reflux3

-Do you feel like you’re frequently experiencing bloating or gas and despite taking efforts such as eliminating foods like dairy or gluten, you just can’t seem to get it under control?
-Or has your acne seemed worse now on the pill even though everyone said it would get better?
-While gas and bloating or acne are not side effects of taking birth control, it could be a sign that your daily pill is throwing your gut out of whack.
-Gas and bloating as well as constipation, diarrhea or irritable bowel syndrome (often a catch-all diagnosis for gut discomfort), acne and more can all be signs of dysbiosis, a microbial imbalance in the digestive tract.
+Do you feel like you’re frequently experiencing bloating or gas and despite taking efforts, you just can’t seem to get it under control?
+While gas and bloating are not side effects of taking birth control, it could be a sign that your daily pill is throwing your gut out of whack.
+Gas and bloating as well as constipation, diarrhea or irritable bowel syndrome (often a catch-all diagnosis for gut discomfort), acne and more could all be signs of dysbiosis, a microbial imbalance in the digestive tract.

 3. Increased risk for GI Inflammation